kyberdrb/Android_tutorials/Text_to_Speech_(TTS)_for_Android/Text_to_Speech_(TTS)_for_Android.md

 - Click on "Device Mode" red rectangle.
 After a while it will enable the TTS.
 ![](https://github.com/kyberdrb/Android_tutorials/raw/master/Text_to_Speech_(TTS)_for_Android/pics/7.png)
 ![](https://github.com/kyberdrb/Android_tutorials/raw/master/Text_to_Speech_(TTS)_for_Android/pics/8.png)
 - Copy any text.
-The Chrome Reader start to read aloud as soon as you click on "Copy"
+The Chrome Reader start to read it aloud as soon as you click on "Copy"
 ![](https://github.com/kyberdrb/Android_tutorials/raw/master/Text_to_Speech_(TTS)_for_Android/pics/9.png)
 - Enjoy